Expungement Lawyers in Carmel, IN

 Ready to Get Started?
 Blankenship Law, LLC Is Here for You!

 The expungement process is far from straightforward.
-Given the countless rules and loopholes in the criminal court system, you’re bound to face obstacles without a seasoned Carmel attorney like myself on your side.
-From the moment you retain my legal representation, I will help you navigate the process and explain exactly what each step entails.
+Given the countless rules and loopholes in the criminal court system, you’re bound to face obstacles without a seasoned Carmel expungement attorney on your side.
+Once you retain our legal representation, we will help you navigate the process and explain exactly what each step entails.

-I am very transparent with my clients.
-They deserve to know what I’m doing to help them expunge their records and have a clean slate, rather than being left in the dark.
-Count on me to champion your best interests and treat you as not only a client, but a friend.
+We are very transparent with our clients.
+They deserve to know what we’re doing to help them expunge their records and have a clean slate, rather than being left in the dark.
+Count on us to champion your best interests and treat you as not only a client but a friend.